tomedunn/the-finished-book/_theory/xp-and-encounter-balancing/xp-and-encounter-balancing.md

     <figcaption>Plots XP values for typical monsters at each CR calculated using Eqn. \eqref{eq:xp-npc-explicit} (blue) and Eqn. \eqref{eq:experience-NPC-linear} (orange).
 Typical values for monster statistics were taken from the <a href="https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating">Monster Statistics by Challenge Rating</a> table in chapter 9 of the DMG.</figcaption>
 </figure>

 Clearly, the linear approximation given by Eqn. \eqref{eq:experience-NPC-linear} matches the target XP values the best out of the two.
-From an theoretical perspective, I would consider Eqn. \eqref{eq:experience-NPC-linear} to be less correct than Eqn. \eqref{eq:xp-npc-explicit}, since the approximation needed to reach it doesn't hold up for higher CR monsters.
-However, since the same approximation would be applied to both PCs and NPCs alike, I think it's unlikely cause to any significant problems unless there is a large gap between $$\AC + \AB\,$$ for the PCs and NPCs in the encounter.
+However, from an theoretical perspective, I would still consider Eqn. \eqref{eq:experience-NPC-linear} to be less correct than Eqn. \eqref{eq:xp-npc-explicit}, since the approximation used to derive it doesn't hold up for higher CR monsters who tend to have higher $$\AC + \AB$$ values.

-This method also works well for calculating XP values for published monsters and for player characters.
-For a comparison between calculated XP and target XP values of published monsters, see [Calculating Monster XP]({{ site.data.page-links.calculating-monster-xp.path }}).
-And, for a comparison of calculated XP values and player character XP thresholds, see [Player Character XP]({{ site.data.page-links.xp-and-player-characters.path }}).
+The linear approximation also works well for calculating XP values for published monsters, see [Calculating Monster XP]({{ site.data.page-links.calculating-monster-xp.path }}), and for player characters, see [Player Character XP]({{ site.data.page-links.xp-and-player-characters.path }}).
+Though, notably, it tends to give lower values than those listed in the core rules at low monster CRs and low PC levels.

+For a more detailed dive into why that is, as well as the overall accuracy of different forms of the XP equation, see [XP Approximations]({{ site.data.page-links.xp-approximations.path }}).

 # Encounter multiplier